 It has great appeal to families and is an affordable way of enjoying mainline steam.
 It is increasingly being used by coach and tour operators as an exciting new feature within their programme.

-The Works and Steam Depot are only open during Open Days and by pre-arrangement as outlined below.
+The Works and Steam Depot are only open during Open Days.

 Open days provide an excellent opportunity to:

 • show visitors the Tyseley Collection,